hwayne/learntla-v2/docs/core/action-properties.rst

 Action Properties
 ==================

-In the `last chapter <chapter_temporal_logic>` I said that all invariants are safety properties, but not all safety properties are invariants.
+In the :doc:`last chapter <temporal-logic>` I said that all invariants are safety properties, but not all safety properties are invariants.
 Outside invariants, the biggest class of safety properties are "action properties", which are restrictions on how the system is allowed to *change*.

 Let's play a bit more with the threads spec: